Sugar vs. Fat: Who is the Real Public Enemy?

 Scientists have suggested that visualising negative effects help people make good decisions.
 For instance, imagine finding out you have diabetes or imagine weighing 30 pounds more.
 This may seem counteractive.
 After all, one serving of ice cream isn’t going to make you diabetic.
 But exaggerating the harmful effects of unhealthy choices will make a habit less appealing.
 The aim here is to assist you to make the best choices, and not feel bad or shame yourself.

 Sugar Vs Fat Verdict

-Sugar plus fat plus refined carbohydrates equals diabetes, cardiovascular disease and obesity.
+Sugar plus fat plus refined carbohydrates equal diabetes, cardiovascular disease, and obesity.